 Greetings!
-The following is the handcrafted itinerary of the trip to Israel that Mary and I are leading in response to those who have asked us to put together a “not for credit” study tour.
+The following is the handcrafted itinerary of the trip to Israel that my wife Mary and I are leading in response to those who have asked us to put together a “not for credit” study tour.
 I will be giving mini-lectures along the way both on the bus and on the sites, drawing from my studies.
 I have spent 16 years of my adult life living in, and guiding, academic groups in Israel, Jordan, Greece, and Turkey (including living, teaching, and guiding in Jerusalem for 7 years).

 This specially planned itinerary is based upon my experience of leading/guiding/ teaching over 100 groups in Israel and is structured to include as many important biblical sites as possible as we study the Bible in the Land of the Bible.